Review of KFC Alabama Cheese

 Not photogenic at all.
 In addition, it was very slidy with a sauce at both top and bottom, making the smooth brioche heel and crown slip all over the place.

-By the time I’d finished positioning it for photos, the ketchup made it look like someone had tried to apply lipstick while sitting on a rollercoaster.
+By the time I’d finished positioning it for photos, the ketchup made it look like a someone had tried to apply lipstick while sitting on a rollercoaster.

 The colours, red, yellow and green were quite striking, granted, and elevated the beige of the crumb and the bread, but somehow it just wasn’t grabbing me.

 I don’t like strong mustard and the blend chosen here was wise in my view – enough to define it as something different, but not strong enough to put off too many folks.

 The ketchup was reasonable, but as it wasn’t of the overly sweet variety, it was the sourness dominated by the pickle and mustard that ran the show here.